sadsfae/gameserver-tools/README.md

 This is a collection of management tools for deploying, running and managing open source gameservers on Linux.

 **What does it do?**
-   - Prompt-driven CLI installation (with flags for automation)
+   - Automated CLI installation of games
    - Generation of startup scripts
    - Automated game statistics generation into HTML/PNG
       - Requires qstat (quakestat), html2ps, imagemagick convert